herciliols/cliente-manager-api/README.md

-# Client Manager App 🚀
+# Cliente Manager API 🚀

-Welcome to the Client Manager App!
-This is a backend developed in Express.js for a client management application.
+This is a backend developed in TypeScript and Express.js for a customer management application.

 ## Description

-The Client Manager App is a Node.js application that provides a basic structure for managing clients.
-It uses the Express.js framework to create routes and interact with a MySQL database.
+The Cliente Manager API is a Node.js application that provides a robust structure for managing customers.
+It utilizes the Express.js framework to create routes and interacts with a MySQL database.
 User authentication is implemented with the generation of JWT tokens to secure sensitive routes.

 ## Installation